How to Buy Stocks on Your Own

 - Compare online brokers to find the best option for your needs and set up your own Self-Directed brokerage account

 - Or consider purchasing stocks directly from the company with a Direct Stock Purchase Plan

 - Finally, be sure to take advantage of the option to reinvest dividends tight back into more shares

 Make sure you are contributing to a retirement account first and foremost.
 The funds inside your retirement account (401k, IRS, Roth, 403b) can be invested in stocks, bonds, mutual funds and other options depending on where your account is held.
 Mutual Funds are made up of dozens of stocks and bonds, depending on their fund target.
 Mutual funds, stocks and bonds each have a prospectus that tells about the investment.
 Definitely review the prospectus before making a purchase.

 Pay close attention to fees, commissions and any other costs associated with the purchase or sale of an investment.
 Remember that your broker works for you.
 If you aren’t getting the service and guidance you need, consider switching brokers.
 Do your research and ask as many questions as you need to.
 It’s a good idea to have a reserve set aside to make a purchase at any time.
 If the funds are on deposit with the brokerage account it can make it easier to act quickly.
 The sale of stocks or mutual funds may take up to several business days for receipt.
 Plan accordingly.

 Ready to Get Serious?

 Sometimes it can be incredibly challenging to stay focused and committed to building a life you love.
-If you are feeling overwhelmed and looking for support, check out our Financial Zen Coaching service.
-For a low monthly subscription you have access to a financial coach whenever you need it – video, email or text.
+If you are feeling overwhelmed and looking for support, check out Financial Wellness 101 – The Ultimate Financial Handbook for Young Professionals.
+We also offer 1:1 Financial Coaching to help you create a clear roadmap to improve financial wellness.

 Spend wisely.
 Save well.
 Find your Financial Zen!